 Guus van der Bles Naval architect eConowind NETHERLANDS

 eConowind offers a wind-assisted ship propulsion unit based on the suction wing principle.
-Two foldable Ventifoils generate force, reducing fuel consumption and thus leading to cost and emissions reduction.
+Two foldable ventifoils generate force, reducing fuel consumption and thus leading to cost and emissions reduction.
 The containerized version can be installed in just one hour.
-The application will be explained, including some aerodynamics giving the high force relative to its size.
+The application will be explained, including some aerodynamics giving the high force relative to the unit's size.

 Electrification of boats - Dewesoft measurement units

 Rupert Schwarz Application engineer power and e-mobility Dewesoft GmbH AUSTRIA